2020 Finalists: Emerging Filmmaker Showcase

 About the Showcase:

 Since 1989, The American Pavilion has offered unparalleled experiences in Cannes to film students and emerging filmmakers from around the world.
 The Emerging Filmmaker Showcase provides an opportunity for filmmakers to have their works seen by Cannes Festival and Film Market attendees.
 Due to the COVID-19 pandemic, the 2020 Finalist Films will be screened at a future Festival in Cannes.
 In the meantime, we will virtually showcase these exceptional and diverse films to our American Pavilion audiences for a limited time.
 Each of our four categories of films (Emerging Filmmaker Showcase, LGBTQ Showcase, Student showcase and High School Film Showcase) will be followed by a scheduled live Q&A with the filmmakers.
-Screening dates to be announced soon.

 THE AMERICAN PAVILION